ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/17. Week17 Penetration-Testing-2/README.md

 # Rob Myers: Week 17 Homework: Penetration Testing 2

-This week I was tasked with performing an internal penetration test on GoodCorp’s server.
-GoodCorp is an source streaming media server.
+This week I was tasked with performing an internal penetration test on GoodCorp’s Icecast server.
+GoodCorp is an open source streaming media server.

 For a full review of the findings here is a copy of the after action report: (Icecast Report)